Sponsored by The Feigenbaum Foundation and Mill Town Capital

 Friday, August 9 2:00PM

 A culminating performance from the participants of a weeklong performing arts camp for BIPOC youth ages 10–18.
 This camp is free of charge.
-Participants will have worked with a professional theatre director, music director and choreographer who will help assist the group in creating an original play/showcase.
+Participants will have worked with a professional theatre director, music director, choreographer, teacher, and teaching artist who will help assist the group in creating an original play/showcase.

 Saturday, August 10 6:00PM

-WestSide Takes the Stage: Take 4 Adult Talent Show
+WestSide Takes the Stage: Take 5 Adult Talent Showcase

-Come out and support our local performers/artists as they compete for cash prizes in our Fourth Annual Adult Talent Show.
+Come out and support our local performers/artists as they share their passion for music.
+Novice music lovers will sing covers, and local professionals will perform original music in our Fifth Annual Adult Talent Showcase.

 Sunday, August 11 1:00PM